SofianeHamlaoui/Awesome-Arch/README.md

 </p>

 # Awesome Arch [![Awesome](https://awesome.re/badge-flat.svg)](https://github.com/sindresorhus/awesome)
-A curated list of awesome Arch-based projects,softwares and resources.
+A curated list of awesome Arch-related projects,softwares and resources.

 [Arch Linux](https://www.archlinux.org/) Arch Linux is an independently developed, x86-64 general-purpose [GNU](https://en.wikipedia.org/wiki/GNU)/Linux distribution that strives to provide the latest stable versions of most software by following a rolling-release model.
 The default installation is a minimal base system, configured by the user to only add what is purposely required.